nodejitsu/handbook/book.md

 ## Where To Find Our Projects

-Nodejitsu hosts its open-source projects on [Github](https://github.com) at <http://github.com/nodejitsu>.
+Nodejitsu hosts its open-source projects on [Github](https://github.com):

+* *<https://github.com/nodejitsu>*: Open source components of Nodejitsu's PaaS
+* *<https://github.com/flatiron>*: Nodejitsu's "anti-framework" for building web and cli applications
+* *<https://github.com/nodeapps>*: A collection of node.js applications ready to use

 Github is a web site for sharing and collobrating on source code using [git](http://gitscm.org/), a popular version control system.
 You can get our source code without creating an account at github, and if you want to create an account it's free.
 You will need a